Trump Calls It ‘Absolutely Fine’ That Pete Buttigieg Is Gay In Fox News Interview

 As president, Trump has sought to ban transgender people from the military, while also nominating various judges with histories of opposition to LGBTQ rights.

-Buttigieg, a former Naval intelligence officer who came out as gay in 2015 after he was elected mayor of South Bend, is the first openly gay candidate to seriously challenge for a party’s presidential nomination in the United States.
+Buttigieg, a former naval intelligence officer who came out as gay in 2015 after he was elected mayor of South Bend, is the first openly gay candidate to seriously challenge for a party’s presidential nomination in the United States.
 He has occasionally been heckled on the campaign trail by anti-gay hecklers, including at an event earlier this month in Texas, per ABC News.
 After that incident, Buttigieg was defended by rival candidate Beto O’Rourke, who is from Texas.